cccbr/runningatower/content/docs/healthsafety/fireprevention/index.md

 *Figure 1 (left): Fire at Leighton Buzzard.
 Figure 2 (right): the aftermath.*

 Fires may start anywhere in the building and for a variety of reasons: electrical faults, in kitchen areas, lightning strikes, accidents especially during building work, or arson.
 A church can act as a chimney and help draw a fire up.
-Regrettably fires can and do occur in towers, examples within the last few decades include:
+Regrettably fires can and do occur in towers, examples within the recent past include:

 - Coventry Cathedral (1940), church destroyed by bombing but tower and bells remain.
 - Yateley (1979), tower restored with recast bells.